devalexandre/site/source/docs/0.1/store.md

-# Database Adapters
+# Database Adapters (github.com/moleculer-go/store)

 ---

-Moleculer framework has an official set of [DB adapters](https://github.com/moleculer-go/moleculer-db).
+Moleculer framework has an official set of [Database adapters](https://github.com/moleculer-go/store).
 Use them to persist your data in a database.

 {% note info Database per service%}
 Moleculer follows the _one database per service_ pattern.
 To learn more about this design pattern and its implications check this [article](https://microservices.io/patterns/data/database-per-service.html).